Welcome to the new Golem Cloud Docs! 👋

 You can test the deployment now, by trying to call the endpoint defined in the API definition.

-curl -H "Accept: application/json" -X GET http://localhost:9006/afsal/get-cart-contents
+curl -H "Accept: application/json" -X GET http://localhost:9006/v4/100/get-cart-contents

 []

-Alternatively you can use REST APIs to deploy the API definition.
+REST API to deploy API

 If you were having a domain registered such as my-site.com, you would replace localhost:9006 with my-site.com, that in turn redirects to localhost:9006, or wherever the worker-service is running (perhaps AWS).